kchresfield/ivr-build-a-thon/README.md

 - [ ] Create an entity for handeling yes or no responses.
 - [ ] Create an entity for possible order items (e.g., items).
 - [ ] Create an intent for possible order items with the newly created entity. (e.g., order.new.item).
 Make sure to include the order items in the training phrases.

-## Define webhooks
-Define the webhooks to handle backend logic.
-This will be configured later.

 ## Set up agent flow